RAID Logs: The PM Tool Nobody Uses Right (And How to Fix It)

 3. Does this need to surface in the status report?
 Flag it.

 This is also when I check for aging.
-If an action item has been open for more than two weeks with no progress, something is wrong—either the owner is blocked, the item isn't actually important, or it needs to be escalated.
+If an action item has been open more than two weeks with no progress, something is wrong: the owner is blocked, the item isn't important enough, or it needs to be escalated.

 The bi-weekly stakeholder review (30 minutes)

 Every two weeks, pull the top risks and open issues into your steering committee or leadership check-in.
-Don't read the log line by line—nobody wants that.
+Don't read the log line by line.
+Nobody wants that.
 Surface the 3-5 items that need visibility or decisions.
 This is where the RAID log earns its keep.
-When a VP asks "what could go wrong with this program?" and you can immediately pull up a current, specific, well-maintained risk register, you've demonstrated exactly the kind of operational rigor that builds trust.
+When a VP asks "what could go wrong with this program?" and you can immediately pull up a current, specific, well-maintained risk register, you've shown the kind of operational rigor that builds trust.

 The monthly cleanup (20 minutes)

-Once a month, archive resolved items, review closed risks to see if any are recurring patterns, and check that dependency dates still align with the program plan.
-This is also a good time to cross-reference your RAID log with your prioritization matrix—if high-priority items have unmitigated risks attached to them, that's a conversation worth having.
+Once a month, archive resolved items, review closed risks for recurring patterns, and check that dependency dates still align with the program plan.
+Also a good time to cross-reference your RAID log with your prioritization matrix.
+If high-priority items have unmitigated risks attached to them, that's a conversation worth having.

 The RAID log as early warning system

-Here's the shift that changed how I think about RAID logs: they're not a record of what happened.
-They're a forward-looking radar system.
+The shift that changed how I think about RAID logs: they're not a record of what happened.
+They're a forward-looking radar.

 That's the power of a well-maintained RAID log.
-Not the individual items—the patterns across items.
+Not the individual items, the patterns across them.
 Dependencies clustering around one team.
 Risks in one category multiplying.
 Action items stalling for the same reason.
 The log tells you where the system is stressed if you're paying attention.

 If your RAID log is currently a graveyard, don't try to update everything at once.
 You'll spend hours and still end up with stale data.
 Instead: